Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-Medneed improves end-to-end access to medical procedures and products for brain and nervous system health.
+Medneed improves end-to-end access to medical procedures and products for brain and neurological conditions.

 We are building a service network of certified professionals and verified vendors to improve access to quality medical care in communities and help build the future of healthcare in Africa and beyond.

-With a challenge like stroke, getting matched sooner with the right care team makes a lot of difference and usually results in improved clinical outcomes, reduced costs, and better experience for all stakeholders, from the patient to the health system.
+With a neurological condition like stroke, getting matched sooner with the right care team makes a lot of difference and usually results in improved clinical outcomes, reduced costs, and better experience for all stakeholders, from the patient to the health system.

-On Medneed, you can get information on what you need and you can reliably book for what you need in a few minutes.
+On Medneed, you can get information and support to enable you get what you need when and where you need it.

 ![Support patient](/images/illustrations/med-pros.png)